ctsit/form_render_skip_logic/README.md

 ## Configuration
 Access **Manage External Modules** section of your project, click on Form Render Skip Logic's configure button, and save settings in order to show or hide instruments according to your needs.
 This process is very similar to REDCap branching logic.

+The first entries in the form configuration set the Control Field.
+The control field is described by an event name and a field name.
+Together these two values define the precise which variable controls which set of forms will be displayed.

+The subsequent configuration fields name forms that should be displayed for particular values of the control field.
+Add an entry nameing a form and the control field value for each form that needs to be limited to certain control field values.
+You can add as many pairs for form name and file value as you need.
+All forms _not_ named will be displayed at all times.